-According to the American Academy of Pediatrics (AAP), in a statement released in October 2016, children should not watch TV until they are about 18–24 months of age and even then, screen time should be limited to an hour or less a day of “high quality content” that is “co-viewed” with the parent.
+According to the American Academy of Pediatrics (AAP), in a 2016 policy statement, children should not watch TV until they are about 18–24 months of age and even then, screen time should be limited to an hour or less a day of “high quality content” that is “co-viewed” with the parent.

 The AAP calls on parents to consider setting limits when it comes to media use to ensure that their children grow up healthy in an evolving digital world.
 Recognizing that more than 30 percent of U.S. children are introduced to mobile devices while still in diapers and the vast majority will watch TV, the AAP has developed guidelines that promote positive media use and discourage potentially harmful use.